wickworks/witchdice/README.md

 - setting: customize which icon shows up for natural 20s

-- bug: animation fading of showing math for die roll doesn't work on production MYSTERIOUSLY, just disabled it
+- bug: animation fading of showing math for die roll doesn't work on production MYSTERIOUSLY, just disabled it -- biZARRE, I think it was reading "opacity: 100%" as "opacity: 1%". ?_?

--- SEE IF THIS WORKS BETTER:
+-- SEE IF THESE WORKS BETTER: ---
 - change "first hit" to "once per turn", just apply it on the first hit (or have that be additional)
 	- bonus action for fighting makes things harder because there are different modifiers for the attacks
 	- anything for two-weapon fighting will make it harder